 Herbicides and chemical based products are under increased international regulatory scrutiny for environmental and carcinogenic risks.
 Ubiqutek aims to solve these issues facing the industry though the launch of its initial product rootwave pro that can kill and control a variety of weeds using electricity.
 Ubiqutek utilizes a B2B model and seeks to market its product to larger scale mechanical weed control distributors and manufacturers.

-The application cycle for The Yield Lab 2018 is planning to open in December 2017.
+The application cycle for The Yield Lab 2018 will open in January 2018.

 Companies will be able to apply for both Yield Lab accelerators through a single application form.
 If you have questions about our application process, please visit The Yield Lab’s Frequently Asked Questions, or contact Connie Bowen (firstname.lastname@example.org.)